The Man Behind the Curtain (restaurant)

-The Man Behind The Curtain is a restaurant in Leeds, West Yorkshire, England, which was opened in 2014 by chef Michael O'Hare.
-The restaurant has a reputation for modern and often unusual food, with modern and artistic presentation.
+The Man Behind The Curtain was a restaurant in Leeds, West Yorkshire, England, which was opened in 2014 by chef Michael O'Hare, before closing in 2023.
+The restaurant had a reputation for modern and often unusual food, with modern and artistic presentation.
 It was awarded a Michelin star in October 2015, and three AA Rosettes in 2016, following in the footsteps of three other Leeds restaurants to hold a Michelin star: Pool Court on the Calls (1996–2005); Rascasse on Water Lane (1997–2000); and Guellar (2002).

 Overview

 O'Hare had previously worked as the head chef at The Blind Swine in York, but considered Leeds a more suitable location for high-end dining and opened The Man Behind The Curtain in 2014.
-The restaurant is located on Vicar Lane above Flannels clothes shop and takes its name from a line in The Wizard of Oz - 'pay no attention to that man behind the curtain'.
+The restaurant was located on Vicar Lane above Flannels clothes shop and took its name from a line in The Wizard of Oz - 'pay no attention to that man behind the curtain'.
 After opening the restaurant without a name, O'Hare said: "I get a lot of people asking me if I'm the man behind the curtain.
 You can't stop it, but you can mock it."
-It is currently the only restaurant in Leeds which holds a Michelin star.
+During its tenure it was the only restaurant in Leeds which held a Michelin star.

-The restaurant seats up to forty people and is decorated in artwork by O'Hare's friend Schoph and features sculptures by Gareth Griffiths.
-O'Hare describes the food and ambience of the restaurant as not "particularly based on what I wanted, but on what I hated and didn’t want."
+The restaurant seated up to forty people and was decorated in artwork by O'Hare's friend Schoph and featured sculptures by Gareth Griffiths.
+O'Hare described the food and ambience of the restaurant as not "particularly based on what I wanted, but on what I hated and didn’t want."